fkivela/HVCtl/doc/sphinx/_build/html/_sources/usage.rst.txt

 ::

-	from hvctl import api, virtualhv
+	from hvctl import API, VirtualHV

-	with virtualhv.VirtualHV as vhv:
+	with VirtualHV as vhv:
-		with api.API(port=vhv.connection.port):
+		with API(port=vhv.connection.port) as api:
 			api.set_voltage(-5000)
 			# More code here...